Milton Keynes City Council: Elections

-Since the last boundary changes in 2014, the council has comprised 57 councillors representing 19 wards, with each ward electing three councillors.
-Elections are held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four-year term of office.
+Since the last boundary changes took effect in 2026, the council has comprised 60 councillors representing 21 wards.
+Most wards elect three councillors, with the exceptions being Hanslope ward which elects one councillor and New Bradwell ward which elects two councillors.
+Elections are held three years out of every four, with roughly a third of the council elected each time for a four-year term of office.

-The Local Government Boundary Commission has invited comments on a proposal to revise the ward boundaries and increase the number of councillors to 60 in time for the 2026 elections.
-If approved, all council seats will be up for election that year.